June-Skeeter/Module1_GEOS270/docs/Assessment.md

 [**18)**](Application_Part1#more-tutorial-videos.md)
-A [ly] in ArcGIS Pro is a way to put a map on a page and map elements like a north arrow, legend, scale bar, and extent indicator.
+A ______ in ArcGIS Pro is a way to put a map on a page and map elements like a north arrow, legend, scale bar, and extent indicator.

 [**19)**](Application_Part1#more-tutorial-videos.md)